 So for some time now I’ve been intrigued by the different ways countries treat the infertility experience.
 In the U.S. there’s a concerted effort by the commercial infertility industry to fund groups like RESOLVE and the American Society for Reproductive Medicine.
-The objective: to grow the market and extend customer reach.In the eyes of the profit-driven #infertility industry we aren't humans with emotions and dreams… Click To Tweet
+The objective: to grow the market and extend customer reach.In the eyes of the profit-driven #infertility industry we aren't humans with emotions and dreams seeking compassionate care and answers; we're organs or cycles to be treated #20MFailedIVF Click To Tweet

 Where’s the Human Aspect in Reprotech?